seakintruth/BoxOffice-Revenue/README.md

 # BoxOffice-Revenue
 -by Hans Voll

-Data analysis located in Jupyter Notebook titled BoxOffice-Revenue.ipynb.
-Source data is a dataset located on Kaggle website titled "The Movies" by Rounak Banik. https://www.kaggle.com/rounakbanik/the-movies-dataset
+The project in an ongoing analysis of movie revenues generated at the box office.
+It is coded in Python and can be viewed in the Jupyter Notebook titled BoxOffice-Revenue.ipynb.
+The source data is a dataset located on Kaggle website titled "The Movies" by Rounak Banik. https://www.kaggle.com/rounakbanik/the-movies-dataset